 Program clustering, similarity and representations in education.
-Early clustering approaches for student submis-sions represent programs using abstract syntax trees (ASTs) and compute their similarity using edit distances [17, 33], or canonicalization, i.e., application of semantics-preserving transformations [33, 47].
+Early clustering approaches for student submissions represent programs using abstract syntax trees (ASTs) and compute their similarity using edit distances [16, 32], or canonicalization [32, 45].
 Codewebs [24] uses a notion of probabilistic semantic equivalence that clusters functionally equivalent but syntactically different AST sub-graphs.
-Clus-tering techniques such as OverCode [14] and CLARA [15] employ a combination of control flow structures and vari-ables values.
-However, these clustering techniques place a great deal of emphasis on syntactic details of programs, re-sulting in the generation of far too many clusters.

-A recent direction in program clustering is the use of deep learning to learn program embeddings based on representing programs as ASTs, sequences of tokens, control
+Clustering techniques such as OverCode [13] and CLARA [14] employ a combination of control flow structures and variables values.
+However, these clustering techniques place a great deal of emphasis on syntactic details of programs, resulting in the generation of far too many clusters.
+A recent direction in program clustering is the use of deep learning to learn program embeddings based on representing programs as ASTs, sequences of tokens, control flow structures, Hoare triples and sequences of program states [22, 27, 28, 30, 40, 41].
+While this is a promising direction, these techniques require substantial training efforts and careful selection of training inputs.